 Developing a security architecture and solutions geared to a more open business model is a challenge facing the entire financial industry.
 SpareBank 1 SMN accordingly participates in the Alliance’s shared security strategy effort in order to address and handle the changes this development entails.

-The ICT Regulations, compliance with which is overseen by Finanstilsynet, underlies much of the work on information security.
-SpareBank 1 SMN’s internal and external audit functions both review matters regulated by the ICT Regulations and best practice for information security.
+The ICT Regulations guide much of the work on information security and follow-up of the ICT area.
+SpareBank 1 SMN’s internal and external audit functions both regularly review matters regulated by the ICT Regulations.

-A number of technical security measures have been established in this area.
-Training and raising of awareness are at centre stage.
-The bank’s competence and attitude-moulding programme for information security, Passopp, strengthens the security culture across the entire organisation, and operated again in 2017.
-Based on internal surveys, the bank conducts analyses and prioritises which areas Passopp will focus on in 2018.
+SpareBank 1 SMN has established a number of technical security measures with regard to information security, where training and raising of awareness are at centre stage.
+The bank’s competence and attitude-moulding programme for information security, Passopp, designed to strengthen the security culture across the entire organisation, was in progress in 2018 and continues in 2019.
+Based on internal surveys, the bank conducts analyses and prioritises focal areas for the attitude-moulding programme.

-The bank wishes to play its part in promoting safe and secure customer behaviour and in familiarising customers with information security. smn.no offers tips and advice on secure use of the bank.
+The bank wishes to play its part in promoting safe and secure customer behaviour and in familiarising customers with information security.
+The website, smn.no, offers tips and advice on secure use of the bank.

 The banking market is changing.
 Technological progress alters customers’ behaviour and opportunities, and the bank is experiencing competition from new actors with new business models.
 Reorganisation, staff development and recruitment of new skills in order to build the bank for the future have high priority.
-The Group management team are in no doubt that staff will be the bank’s most important resource and the most important factor in marking ourselves out from our competitors.
+The Group management team express the clear view that staff will be the bank’s most important resource and the most important factor in marking ourselves out from our competitors.
 That is why the bank attaches such importance to developing competence and skills.
-Internal training activities are arranged on a substantial scale, and many of our talented managers and staff are offered opportunities for professional and personal development on external courses and at educational institutions.
+Internal training activities are arranged on a substantial scale, and many of the bank’s talented managers and staff are offered opportunities for professional and personal development on external courses and at educational institutions.

 Ensuring that the bank accommodates the changes in customer preferences and behaviour is one of the bank’s greatest challenges, and at the same time its greatest opportunity.
 Being a regional bank means that our staff are close to our customers, and capture new preferences, demands and wishes.
 Increased communication with customers on digital interfaces must maintain the same high quality as traditional advisory services.
 The bank seeks throughout to ensure good banking, also in its digital channels, and has a focus on developing customer advisers in both the retail and corporate areas.

 The bank’s intention is to follow their customers’ life journey.
-A journey that at times is secure and calm, but now and then also difficult and turbulent.
+A journey that in periods is secure and calm, but at times also difficult and turbulent.
 The bank can in many cases have a role to play in customers’ lives in turbulent periods when difficult choices are to be made.
 The bank plays an important role in major decisions such as buying one’s first house, saving for retirement, securing distribution of a deceased’s estate or giving advice upon break-up of marriage etc.